WOOF, trying to find out why your dog keeps wanting to go in the crate? Sniff out 7 reasons why your dog refuses to come out!

 - Stiff body

 Again, ask yourself questions!
-Don’t assume you’ve done nothing wrong!
+Don’t assume you’ve done nothing wrong, and that your dog’s acting “strange” for no reason!
+TAKE ACCOUNTABILITY.
 Think about it.
 Did you do something to upset your dog in any way?
 Were you treating your dog unfairly without knowing?
 Were you giving a neighbor’s dog too much attention?
 Did you leave him for the week to go on a trip?
-Did you yell at him for something?
+Did you yell or snap at him for something, anything?
+Are you teaching your children or new partner to respect your dog’s boundaries?

 After you’ve intentionally locked him up for hours on end every single day, you are now wondering why your dog keeps going back into the crate.
-Can you imagine a child locked up inside a closet for a few hours a day – every single day?
+Can you imagine a child locked up inside a closet even just for a few hours a day – every single day?
+Think about 8 hours, or 10, or even 18!
 What kind of confidence would this child have lost?
 The only difference is that sadly animals are not held up at the same value as humans.
-Except for Sweden and Finland, crating or locking up your dog is, unfortunately, NOT illegal in this world.
-However, locking your child up could get you in trouble for child abuse.
+Except for Sweden and Finland, crating or locking up your dog is, unfortunately, NOT illegal in this world (although crating your dog is largely an AMERICAN practice, and remains unpopular outside of the U.S.).
+However, locking your child up could get you in trouble with the law for child abuse.

 All in all, crates don’t need to be present in a dog’s life, and there are more effective and humane ways to potty train your dog!